Before applying, you must read carefully the Guide for candidates attached to this recruitment notice.

 Maximum duration: 45 minutes.

-The period of validity of the list of suitable candidates will expire on 31 December 2026.
+The list will remain valid until 31 December 2026.
 Its validity may be extended by decision of the appointing authority.
 If it is extended, the candidates whose names have been included on the list will be informed in good time.

 If you are offered a job, you will be required to produce the originals of all requisite documents, including diplomas and employment certificates, for verification.